cgerson/cgerson.github.io/_posts/2016-03-21-Pandas-Split.md

 `year_subsets = dict(list(new_df.groupby('Year')))`

 The resulting `year_subsets` is a dictionary whose keys are years (2013, 2014, 2015) and whose values are DataFrames of rows from said year.
+For example, `year_subsets['2014']` returns a DataFrame object.

 There are alternative ways to subset data in pandas, but this is the only one-liner I've seen that returns the data in the original format with its original indices.